Whether it’s how often you check your email or your wind down routine in the evening, one thing is clear.

 Related: How to Optimize Sleep to Boost Productivity

-So, to begin, we’re going to talk about 9 work habits (and routines) that can boost productivity, and then we’ll talk about the systems you can use to make follow-through easier.
+So, to begin with, we’ll discuss nine work habits (and routines) that can boost productivity and then the systems you can use to make follow-through easier.

 Examples of work habits